-Bankruptcy is a legal right provided for us in the U.S. Constitution that allows persons whose debts exceed their ability to pay to have their debts "discharged" (forgiven) by filing a proceeding in Court.
-Once an applicant receives this "discharge" his or her creditors can never attempt to collect upon the debt either by resort to the courts, wage garnishments or otherwise.
-The debts are totally forgiven and the applicant is given a "fresh start".
+Bankruptcy is a right provided in the U.S. Constitution that allows persons, whose debts exceed their ability to pay, to have their debts "discharged" (forgiven) by filing a proceeding in Court.
+Once the applicant receives a "discharge" his, or her, creditors can never attempt to collect upon the debt either by resort to the courts, wage garnishments or otherwise.
+The debts are totally forgiven.
+The applicant is given a "fresh start".